Lincoln College Preparatory Academy: Academics

-Lincoln College Preparatory Academy is a middle and high school.
+Lincoln College Preparatory Academy is a high school.
 More than 90% of its graduates enroll in college.
 The 2014 graduating class of 151 students received $15.6 million in scholarships, grants and financial aid.
 High achievement has been consistent, as the 115 graduates in 2002 received scholarships and financial aid in excess of $3 million.
 The student-teacher ratio is 14.0:1.

 Athletics

 The Lincoln Blue Tigers actively participate in the following sports: